-Target RASS RASS Description + 4 Combative, violent, danger to staff + 3 Pulls or removes tube(s) or catheters; aggressive + 2 Frequent nonpurposeful movement, fights ventilator + 1 Anxious, apprehensive, but not aggressive 0 Alert and calm - 1 awakens to voice (eye opening/contact) >10 sec - 2 light sedation, briefly awakens to voice (eye opening/contact) < 10 sec - 3 moderate sedation, movement or eye opening.
+Target RASS RASS Description +4 Combative, violent, danger to staff + 3 Pulls or removes tube(s) or catheters; aggressive + 2 Frequent nonpurposeful movement, fights ventilator +1 Anxious, apprehensive, but not aggressive 0 Alert and calm - 1 awakens to voice (eye opening/contact) >10 sec - 2 light sedation, briefly awakens to voice (eye opening/contact) <10 sec - 3 moderate sedation, movement or eye opening.
 No eye contact - 4 deep sedation, no response to voice, but movement or eye opening to physical stimulation - 5 Unarousable, no response to voice or physical stimulation

-- Analgesia and sedation should be considered in all patients with advanced airways in place, but especially any time a patient shows signs of distress due to their airway device or there is difficulty providing appropriate ventilation due to the patient's respiratory effort. - Addressing pain first by administering fentanyl has been shown to decrease the amount of benzodiazepine needed and increases patient comfort. - Ketamine has analgesic properties and therefore does not require fentanyl to be coadministered. - Ketamine IV boluses should be pushed slowly, over at least 30-60 seconds. - Sedation can be guided by the RASS scale shown above. - Patients usually require more sedation in the prehospital environment than in-hospital due to increased external stimuli. - Lower doses should be considered in the setting of hemodynamic compromise.
+- Analgesia and sedation should be considered in all patients with advanced airways in place, especially any time a patient shows signs of distress or there is difficulty providing appropriate ventilation due to patient resistance. - Administering analgesia prior to anxiolysis has been shown to decrease the amount of benzodiazepine needed. - Ketamine has analgesic properties and therefore does not require fentanyl to be coadministered. - Ketamine IV boluses should be pushed slowly, over at least 30-60 seconds. - Sedation can be guided by the RASS scale shown above with a target RASS of -3 to -5. - Patients usually require more sedation in the prehospital environment than in-hospital due to increased external stimuli. - Lower doses of the medication listed should be considered in the setting of hemodynamic compromise.